Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 that offer DNS-over-TLS should provide credentials in the form of either X.509 certificates, SPKI pinsets or TLSA records.

-When offering DoH [@I-D.ietf-doh-dns-over-https], HTTPS requires authentication of the server as part of the protocol.
+When offering DoH [@!RFC8484], HTTPS requires authentication of the server as part of the protocol.

 Optimizations: